-If you meet all four criteria and no partner requests a Schedule K-3, your club does not need to file Schedule K-2 or K-3.
+If you meet all four criteria and no partner requests a Schedule K-3, then your club does not need to file Schedule K-2 or K-3 with the IRS.

-If your club anticipates that you will meet the qualifications in items 1 and 2, then it is very important that before actually filing your club partnership return, your club needs to send out a written or email notification to all partners.

-Slide 59

-K-2 & K-3

-Domestic

-Filing

-Exception Notification

-Notification Example:
+If your club doesn't meet the Domestic Filing Exception criteria, your club will have a Schedule K-2 to file as part of your club's tax return.
+It may be 7-8 pages long.